rahul-verma/joyofpython/JoPT-2Day-Live/Workbook.md

 ```

 #### Exercise
 Improve the `calc_grade` function to throw an exception when a non-number object is provided.
+Run the ex02.py script by providing non-numbers to evaluate the behavior.

 #### `for` Loop